 Few industries have seen the shattering force of disrupting technology quite like retail.
 Online sales decimated brick and mortar in the past decade, and now mobile is set to take online shopping to the next level.

 Consumers are spending more than ever, and Statista thinks we’ll see an almost seven trillion-dollar boost in sales by 2023, up to $30 trillion globally.

-While 2020 was quite the shakeup to the retail market for a lot of reasons, we think 2021 will see even greater disruption.
+While the last year was quite the shakeup to the retail market for a lot of reasons, we think 2022 will see even greater disruption.
 Companies will continue to seek out ways to do more with less, and for many, that means investing in technology.

 At this point, it’s not a matter of whether they should invest in technology, it’s a matter of when.
 Consumers expect it, and so do stakeholders.
 People are looking for great deals, high-end merchandise, and a pleasant shopping experience.
 Technology provides the answer.